 Related Reading: 5 Rules for the Best Tofu Ever, According to Vegetarian Chefs

 Sweet and smoky charred bell peppers are stuffed with a spicy, cheesy mix of Israeli couscous, more veggies, and tomato paste for a dish that’s destined to become a new summer fave.
 Get our Vegetarian Stuffed Red Bell Peppers recipe.
-(And for a slightly different take, try making our Stuffed Poblano Peppers with Black Beans and Cheese recipe on the grill too.)
+(And for a slightly different take, try making our Stuffed Poblano Peppers with Black Beans and Cheese recipe on the grill too.
+But don’t forget the simple secret ingredient for the best stuffed peppers ever.)

 Vegan burgers can be disappointing when store-bought and tricky to get right when making from scratch, but our black eyed pea-based patties are bolstered with mushrooms and tamari for the perfect amount of moisture, density, and bold natural flavors.
 Get our Black-Eyed Pea Vegan Burger recipe.